ComradOrg/Comrad/README.md

 #### Messaging
   * Message securely with encrypted contents (e.g. Signal) ✔
   * Message with untraceable metadata via Tor (new) ✔

-### How is this different from? ...

-See ["Comparison of alternative social networks" on the wiki](https://github.com/Komrade/Komrade/wiki/Comparison-of-alternative-social-networks).
-And please help edit, if you can!
-The data there is a little incomplete and probably a little inaccurate.

 ## Progress